 The Sindoh is a high-quality fused filament fabrication (FFF) 3D printer.
 The quality of the models that the printer produces makes it the best printer for figurines.

 This printer is not difficult to operate, even for beginners.

 - The build bed is covered with Al Polytetrafluoroethylene.

-- It bed leveling is aided.
+- Automatic bed leveling

 - It has an easy-to-use filament cartridge chamber.

 The Sindoh performs extremely well when printing minis.

 However, one of its downsides is that it can only use the manufacturer’s proprietary filament.
 Moreover, the proprietary filament is expensive compared to the common ones.